rant-lang/reference/src/language/text.md

 # Text

-In Rant, raw text is considered as a combination of two types of tokens: **fragments** and **whitespace**.
+In Rant, "text" is defined as a combination of two types of tokens: **fragments** and **whitespace**.

-Any text is a valid Rant program.
+By this definition, any text is a valid Rant program.

 ## Fragments

-A **fragment** is defined as any sequence of characters that:
+A **fragment** is defined as any contiguous sequence of characters that:
 1. contains no whitespace,
 2. contains no reserved characters (e.g. braces, brackets, etc.)

-Rant will output any fragment verbatim.
+By default, Rant will print any fragment verbatim.

 ```rant
 # Prints "Hello"